edelauna/Roo-Code-Marketplace/README.md

 1. Keep the default source enabled for core components
 2. Add specialized sources for specific needs
 3. Create a personal source for testing and development
-4. Refresh sources after you've pushed changes to them to get the latest components
+4. Refresh sources after you've pushed changes to them to get the latest items

+---